Seershika-Kakuru-TechProjects/Automation-of-Basic-Data-Cleaning/README.md

 Operations part of the app:
 - remove duplicate rows

-Operations after selecting a specific column:
+Operations after selecting a specific column:<br>
 For a categorical column:
 - Handling missing values
 - Converting the column into a different datatype